-Despite our reservations we decided to see Resident Evil: The final Chapter.
-I predicted that this last installment in the Resident Evil franchise would probably be a fun, action packed movie.
+Despite some reservations, we decided to see Resident Evil: The final Chapter.
+I predicted that this final installment in the Resident Evil franchise would probably be a fun, action packed movie.
 Biscuits was not so optimistic.
-We both concluded that this movie couldn’t be any worse than Underworld: Blood Wars.
+We both concluded that this movie couldn’t possibly be any worse than Underworld: Blood Wars.
 We were wrong.

 What we liked about Resident Evil: The Final Chapter

 The movie opens with a brief message from star Milla Jovovich and director Paul W.S.
 Anderson.
 The pair introduce the movie and thank the audience for being fans of the Resident Evil films for the past ten years.
 That was a nice touch.

 We liked these incredible women of science fiction

 American audiences have high expectations of female celebrities.
 Without going into how sexist and unrealistic these standards are, I will just say that Milla Jovovoch and Ali Larter both look amazing.
 These women are working mothers in their 40’s.
 I cannot imagine the dedication it must take to stay in top physical condition while managing the pressures of family life and other interests.
 They work harder and look better than a lot of women half their age.